2001 Canadian Grand Prix: Race

 On lap 35 Ralf Schumacher tried to overtake Michael Schumacher on the inside line but he backed out of the manoeuvre at the chicane.
-Häkkinen overtook Zonta for seventh on the same lap.
+Häkkinen overtook Zonta, who was struggling with wear on the brakes, for seventh on the same lap.
 The following lap, Ralf Schumacher again tried to pass Michael Schumacher but this time by going around the outside of him and was unsuccessful.
-Häkkinen gained another position when he overtook his fellow Finnish driver Räikkönen entering turn ten for sixth.
-Panis retired on lap 38 from a long brake pedal that prevented him from stopping his car.
+Häkkinen gained another position when he overtook his fellow Finnish driver Räikkönen entering the hairpin for sixth on lap 38.
+Panis retired on the same lap from a long brake pedal that prevented him from stopping his car.
 Green flag pit stops for tyres and fuel began that lap when Trulli entered the pit lane.
-Räikkönen and Alesi made pit stops over laps thirty-nine and forty-one.
+Räikkönen and Alesi made pit stops over laps 39 and 41.
 In the meantime, Ralf Schumacher twice tried to overtake Michael Schumacher but he was unsuccessful on both attempts.
 Just as his teammate Häkkinen was about to pass, Coulthard made his pit stop from third on lap 42.
-Michael Schumacher made his pit stop four laps later, handing the lead to Ralf Schumacher who increased his pace in his attempt to get ahead of his brother after his own stop by lowering the race track lap record three times.
-He entered the pit lane at the end of lap fifty-one and emerged 6.4 seconds in front of Michael Schumacher.
+Michael Schumacher made his pit stop four laps later and rejoined in second after an 8.4-second stop.
+This handed the lead to Ralf Schumacher who was able to run without aerodynamic turblence affecting his car and he increased his pace in his attempt to get ahead of his brother after his own stop by lowering the race track lap record three times.
+He entered the pit lane at the end of lap 51 and emerged 6.4 seconds in front of Michael Schumacher.